BeMoreHumanOrg/bemorehuman/README.md

       ./convert_to_ints.sh                    # takes about 10 seconds

-- Copy the new Grouplens ratings data file ratings.out and movie file movies.csv to the bemorehuman working directory.
+- Copy the new Grouplens ratings data file ratings.out and movie file product.csv to the bemorehuman working directory.
 This dir is specified as "working_dir" in the /etc/bemorehuman/bemorehuman.conf file.
 Default is /opt/bemorehuman

       cp ratings.out /opt/bemorehuman
-      cp movies.csv /opt/bemorehuman
+      cp movies.csv /opt/bemorehuman/product.csv

 - Copy and run "normalize.sh" in /opt/bemorehuman.
 This script will ensure the movie ids are in sequence, which is important.
 This script also creates a little translation file so you can match original Grouplens id's to new bemorehuman id's.
-This file is called bmhid-glid.out
+This file is called bmhid-otherid.out

       cd /opt/bemorehuman
       cp ~/src/bemorehuman/valgen/normalize.sh .